mediagrid/capacitor-native-audio/README.md

 onAudioEnd(params: AudioPlayerListenerParams, callback: () => void) => Promise<AudioPlayerListenerResult>
 ```

+Registers a callback for when the audio source has ended (reached the end of the audio).

 | Param          | Type                                                                            |
 | -------------- | ------------------------------------------------------------------------------- |
 | **`params`**   | <code><a href="#audioplayerlistenerparams">AudioPlayerListenerParams</a></code> |
 | **`callback`** | <code>() =&gt; void</code>                                                      |

 **Returns:** <code>Promise&lt;<a href="#audioplayerlistenerresult">AudioPlayerListenerResult</a>&gt;</code>

+**Since:** 1.0.0

 --------------------